-- a. negotiation of the MOU; - b. managing the program budget; - c. liaising with ECPP facilities; - d. conducting teacher evaluations; - e. facilitating professional learning for staff; - f. presenting students to ECPP Facilities for admission consideration; - g. participating in collaborative discussions and plan of care meetings; - h. assisting with transitions of students into, and out of, an ECPP and assisting with the discharge process;

-- i. resolving conflicts as set out in the MOU; and - j.
-Signatory on ECPP Applications (Projected and Annual), Board Request for Program Changes after Approval Form and Program Cancellation Form.
+- a. negotiation of the MOU - b. managing the program budget - c. liaising with ECPP facilities - d. conducting teacher evaluations - e. facilitating professional learning for staff - f. presenting students to ECPP facilities for admission consideration - g. participating in collaborative discussions and plan of care meetings - h. assisting with transitions of students into, and out of, an ECPP and assisting with the discharge process - resolving conflicts as set out in the MOU - j. signatory on ECPP Applications (Projected and Annual), Board Request for Program Changes after Approval Form and Program Cancellation Form - k. working with the student and family to re-engage in education, if the student has been demitted from the ECPP as a result of failure to attend